How To Measure SEO Performance - Leading Indicators of a Successful SEO Campaign

 2. Organic Revenue

-If you are dealing with ecommerce SEO and have properly implemented ecommerce tracking, you will have access to your organic revenue data, meaning revenue your site earned strictly from organic visits to your site.
-Of course, you want to make sure that revenue is increasing month to month and year to year, but don't be discouraged by occasional dip here and there from things like seasonality.
-When you notice a dip that you lack an explanation for, it's time to dig deeper into your data.
-More about ecommerce SEO services.
+If you are dealing with eCommerce SEO and have properly implemented eCommerce tracking, you will have access to your organic revenue data, meaning revenue your site earned strictly from organic visits to your site.
+Of course, you want to make sure that revenue is increasing month to month and year to year, but don’t be discouraged by the occasional dip here and there from things like seasonality.
+When you notice a dip that you lack an explanation for, it’s time to dig deeper into your data.
+More about eCommerce SEO services.

 3. Bounce Rate